-April GMS staff and the MTAB meet in early April to discuss project proposals.
-GMS staff conducts pre-award site inspections of recommended projects to confirm field conditions and eligibility.
+GMS staff and the MTAB meet in early April to discuss project proposals.
+GMS staff conducts risk assessments and pre-award site inspections of recommended projects to confirm field conditions and applicant capability to perform.
 A draft list of recommended projects is submitted to the division director for approval.

-May-June The draft application packets are submitted to the FHWA for review and concurrence.
+The draft application packets are submitted to the FHWA for review and concurrence.

-July- Once the FHWA has reviewed and concurs with project eligibility, applicants will be September notified of the results of the application review process, and sponsors of the approved projects will receive a notice of award and a project agreement.
+Once the FHWA has reviewed and concurs with project eligibility, applicants will be notified of the results of the application review process, and sponsors of the approved projects will receive a notice of award and a project agreement.
 Sponsors are then required to attend a mandatory grant administration workshop.
 Once all required clearances have been obtained, GMS will request FHWA to obligate funds.